Minyahel/quicwork/developmentNotes.md

 - [ ] Implement error receiving and reporting from the client side
 - [ ] Evaluate where you need to implement catch cases(in server)
 - [ ] Implement redux store for managing user signed in status and global states
-- [ ] protect the react routes based on posting in a clean way
+- [ ] protect the react routes based on login in a clean way
+- [ ] refresh date on page changes
 ## :bug: Bugs
 ***
 - 🚩 Potential Bug with login logic